 RRFC's origins date back to the 1980s, when our founder and CEO James Petulla (then a working DJ at a radio station) was teaching classes at a broadcasting trade school.
 Seeing a clear disconnect between how the school taught its students and the students' ability to actually break into radio, he believed there had to be a better way to help students get jobs in radio once they graduated.
 Knowing the radio business, he realized that the people most likely to get hired were the people who had already gotten in the door of the radio stations, not the ones simply flashing their trade school diplomas.
-He came up with the idea of the mentor-apprentice approach, where students could bypass the "internship" stage and simply be trained on-the-job by working DJs.
+He came up with the idea of the mentor-extern approach, where students could bypass the "internship" stage and simply be trained on-the-job by working DJs.
 Thus, the Radio Connection was born.

 Why Do Things Differently?

 Why do we do it this way?
 Wouldn't it be easier just to teach students in classrooms like other schools do?